tildeclub/site/wiki/source/cli-for-beginners.md

 `aspell` - a program for spell checking

-`motd` - list the message of the day, which on tilde.club displays all the other commands below
+`motd` - list the message of the day, which on Tilde.club displays all the other commands below

-some tilde.club specific programs
+some Tilde.club specific programs
 ---------------------------------

 `bbj` - a bulletin board for asynchronous discussions